sanity-io/GROQ/spec/Section 3 -- Execution.md

 * Set the query context of {newScope} to {context}.
 * Return {newScope}.

+## Expression validation

+An expression can be validated.
+This will only check that it's on a valid form, and will not execute anything.
+If an expression type does not have an explicitly defined validator in this specifiction, it has an implicit validator which runs {Validate} on all its child expressions.

+Validate(expr):

+* Let {validator} be the validator of {expr}.
+* Execute the {validator}.

 ## Expression evaluation

 An expression is evaluated in a scope.
-Every expression type has their own evaluator function in their respective section in this specification (e.g. the evaluator of {ParenthesisExpression} is {EvaluateParenthesis()}).
+You must successfully validate an expression before you attempt to evaluate it. [](undefined)Every expression type has their own evaluator function in their respective section in this specification (e.g. the evaluator of {ParenthesisExpression} is {EvaluateParenthesis()}).

 Evaluate(expr, scope):